BenThere6/logo-maker/README.md

 ## Description

-The SVG Logo Generator is a versatile Node.js script designed for effortless logo creation.
+The SVG Logo Maker is a versatile Node.js script designed for effortless logo creation.
 Through a user-friendly command-line interface, this script empowers users to define their logo's key attributes.
 You can specify up to three characters for the logo text and choose your preferred text color.
 Additionally, you have the flexibility to determine the logo's shape, selecting from square, circle, or triangle options, and customize its color to suit your branding needs.<br><br>Once you've defined your logo's specifications, the script works its magic, generating a beautiful SVG logo that encapsulates your preferences.
 This logo is then conveniently saved in the 'dist' directory within the project folder, ready for seamless integration into your websites, applications, or any other design projects.
-With the SVG Logo Generator, you can effortlessly craft unique logos that reflect your brand's identity and vision.
+With the SVG Logo Maker, you can effortlessly craft unique logos that reflect your brand's identity and vision.

 ## Table of Contents